vinej/sml/README.md

 You can:

-- commands separator is 'new line' or ';'
+- Commands separator are 'new line' or ';'
-- line continuation caracter is '\' to create expressions spread on many lines
+- Line continuation caracter is '\' to create expressions spread on many lines
-- the caractere <#> is used to create comment into the code
+- The caractere '#' is used to insert comment into the code
-- Functions or sub-routines are created with 'def ....  enddef' and execute with <exe>
+- Functions or sub-routines are created with 'def ....  enddef' and execute with 'exe'
 - Loops are created with 'for ... break ... continue ... next'
-- Conditions ara manage with 'if ... else ... end'
+- Conditions are manage with 'if ... else ... end'
 - Variables are created with the equal caracter 'var = expression'

 ```